solipsse/Wiki1/content/1/math/writing.md

 Universal set $\mathcal{U}$
 : The set that contains all the objects under consideration.

+Cardinality
+: The number of elements in the set.

 Power set
 : The set of all subsets of a set $A$, denoted by $\mathcal{P}(A)$.